-Neonatal respiratory distress syndromeHyaline membrane disease; Infant respiratory distress syndrome (IRDS); Respiratory distress syndrome in infants; RDS - infants
+Neonatal respiratory distress syndromeHyaline membrane disease (HMD); Infant respiratory distress syndrome; Respiratory distress syndrome in infants; RDS - infants

 Neonatal respiratory distress syndrome (RDS) is a problem often seen in premature babies.
 The condition makes it hard for the baby to breathe.